 The Department of Health (1992) has set guidelines for maximum annual application to agricultural land of heavy metals (in sewage sludge).
 These guidelines may be used for assessing the impact of metals deposited on land in the vicinity of the MASL site.
 The guidelines for copper, lead and zinc are 12, 15 and 30 kilograms per hectare per year, respectively.
-This equates to 3.3, 4.1 and 8.2 mg/m/day for copper, lead and zinc respectively.
+This equates to 3.3, 4.1 and $8.2 \text{ mg/m}^2/\text{day}$ for copper, lead and zinc respectively.
 There is no guideline for aluminium.

-The highest values recorded for the dissolved metals deposited in the 2013-2014 monitoring year were 10%, 1.2%, and 1.6% of the respective guidelines for copper, lead, and zinc.
-The levels of dissolved and particulate aluminium deposition were similar to or lower than the historical median values at all sites.
+The highest values recorded for the dissolved metals deposited in the 2014-2015 monitoring year were 1.5%, 5.9%, and 4.3% of the respective guidelines for copper, lead, and zinc.
+The levels of dissolved aluminium were slightly elevated above historical medians for all sites, while particulate aluminium levels were generally below the median values.

-The highest dissolved copper result was found at site AIR004604 which is the farthest site from the plant.
-This would suggest that the source of the copper was from the vicinity of the gauge rather than the MASL site.
+The highest total deposition rate, conductivity and particulate aluminium level were found at the control site AIR004604, which is the farthest site from the foundry and downwind of site AIR004601.
+This indicates that main source of deposited materials at the control site was from the vicinity of the gauge rather than the MASL site.

-In comparison to the median values found at the urban 'state of the environment' monitoring site, during the year under review the MASL deposition gauge sites showed copper and zinc deposition rates that were generally less than or similar to those in an urban area close to a main road.
+In comparison to the median values found at the urban 'state of the environment' monitoring site, during the year under review the MASL deposition gauge sites showed copper and zinc deposition rates that were similar to those in an urban area close to a main road.